I get a lot of email from authors asking for my help.

 2. Take a risk

-This is a good time to exercise your experimental side.
+Now is an excellent time to exercise your experimental side.
 Of course, not everybody you reach out to will respond and be helpful, but some will.

 3. Start with the B-listers